nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: None
 ```

-!!! note
+!!!
+Note
     Must be used with `REPO_PASS` to provide valid credentials.
+    Suitable for simple username/password authentication.

     For Docker Hub, the registry is implicitly `https://index.docker.io/v1/`.
-Suitable for simple username/password authentication.

 ### REPO_PASS